Edwin Uceta: New York Mets

 On January 11, 2023, Uceta was claimed off waivers by the Detroit Tigers.
 Uceta was optioned to the Triple-A Toledo Mud Hens to begin the 2023 season.
 He was designated for assignment on March 30.
 On April 2, Uceta was claimed off waivers by the Pittsburgh Pirates and optioned to the Triple-A Indianapolis Indians.
 He was designated for assignment on April 4, after Tyler Heineman was selected to the roster.

 On April 6, 2023, Uceta was claimed off waivers by the New York Mets and optioned to the Triple-A Syracuse Mets.
 On April 17, Uceta was recalled to the major league roster after José Butto was sent down.
 On April 22, Uceta suffered a left ankle sprain in a game against the San Francisco Giants, and was replaced on the active roster by Butto.
 He began a rehab assignment with Triple-A Syracuse on May 8.
 On June 9, Uceta underwent surgery to repair a torn meniscus in his left knee, and was ruled out for at least eight weeks.
 After rehabbing with the Single–A St. Lucie Mets, he was activated on August 13, and subsequently optioned to Triple–A Syracuse.
 He only made one appearance for the Mets, striking out three in three scoreless innings of work.
 On August 16, Uceta was designated for assignment following the promotion of Dennis Santana.

 Chicago Cubs

 On August 18, 2023, Uceta was claimed off waivers by the Chicago Cubs.
 On August 25, Uceta was removed from the 40–man roster and sent outright to the Triple–A Iowa Cubs.
 After struggling to a 16.20 ERA across 5 games for Iowa, Uceta was released by the Cubs organization on September 12.

 Tampa Bay Rays

 On December 10, 2023, Uceta signed a minor league contract with the Tampa Bay Rays.
-After 10 appearances with the Triple–A Durham Bulls, the Rays added him to their major league roster on May 6.
+After 10 appearances with the Triple–A Durham Bulls, the Rays added him to their major league roster on May 6, 2024.
+Uceta collected his first professional save on August 20, against the Oakland Athletics.
+He was suspended for three games following a pitch thrown at Nick Castellanos in a game against the Philadelphia Phillies on September 10.
+In 30 total appearances for the Rays, Uceta compiled a 2–0 record and 1.51 ERA with 57 strikeouts and five saves across 41 2/3 innings pitched.

-Uceta collected his first professional save on August 20, 2024, against the Oakland Athletics.
+Uceta made 70 appearances out of the bullpen for Tampa Bay during the 2025 season, accumulating a 10–3 record and 3.79 ERA with 103 strikeouts and one save over 76 innings of work.

-Uceta was suspended for three games following a pitch thrown at Nick Castellanos on September 10, 2024.
+Uceta began the 2026 campaign on the injured list due to a right shoulder impingement.
+On April 20, 2026, Uceta was diagnosed with a subscapularis strain in the same shoulder, having suffered the injury during a rehabilitation assignment with Triple-A Durham.
+He was transferred to the 60-day injured list on April 24.